 It is not uncommon to see companies perform well in the years after insiders buy shares.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So we'll take a look at whether insiders have been buying or selling shares in Select Bancorp, Inc. (NASDAQ:SLCT).
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
+So shareholders might well want to know whether insiders have been buying or selling shares in Select Bancorp, Inc. (NASDAQ:SLCT).

 Select Bancorp Insider Transactions Over The Last Year

-Director Oscar Harris made the biggest insider purchase in the last 12 months.
-That single transaction was for US$130k worth of shares at a price of US$12.00 each.
-That means that an insider was happy to buy shares at above the current price of US$11.36.
-Their view may have changed since then, but at least it shows they felt optimistic at the time.
-We always take careful note of the price insiders pay when purchasing shares.
-Generally speaking, it catches our eye when insiders have purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.
+Independent Director Oscar Harris made the biggest insider purchase in the last 12 months.
+That single transaction was for US$114k worth of shares at a price of US$11.40 each.
+That means that an insider was happy to buy shares at around the current price of US$11.93.
+While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
+While we always like to see insider buying, it's less meaningful if the purchases were made at much lower prices, as the opportunity they saw may have passed.
+Happily, the Select Bancorp insiders decided to buy shares at close to current prices.

-Happily, we note that in the last year insiders paid US$783k for 66305 shares.
-But insiders sold 12831 shares worth US$145k.
-In the last twelve months there was more buying than selling by Select Bancorp insiders.
-You can see the insider transactions (by individuals) over the last year depicted in the chart below.
+Happily, we note that in the last year insiders paid US$253k for 22.35k shares.
+But insiders sold 11750 shares worth US$132k.
+In total, Select Bancorp insiders bought more than they sold over the last year.
+The chart below shows insider transactions (by individuals) over the last year.
 By clicking on the graph below, you can see the precise details of each insider transaction!